RAKWireless/RAK10706-Signal-Meter/SignalMeterTool/README.md

 #### _**This is not an official RAKwireless application!**_
 It was written in my free time and has no official support from RAKwireless.
 It is not fully tested and still has bugs.
-It is tested on Windows 11, on a Linux Ubuntu 24.04 based VM (automatic reconnection doesn't work in the VM) and should work macOS ????????? (not tested by me).
+It is tested on Windows 11, on a Linux Ubuntu 24.04 based VM (automatic reconnection doesn't work in the VM) and should work on macOS ????????? (not tested by me).

 # Installation